If you’re creating a program for the Solana blockchain using the Anchor framework,

 I experienced the error

-means Failed to serialize the account
+The error 0xbbc/3004 means Failed to serialize the account,

 indicating that there is not enough space.